applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 __Note__:
 1. Since GARootViewContainerController is first item for the application, if you need present any View Controller.
 Please add VC that you need to add on top of GARootViewContainerController not `Root adapter` plugin.
-2. This component controls the background color of status bar.
-Do not implement status bar background on root adapter side.
-This behavior could be implemented in app connector delegate.
+2. This component controls the background color of the status bar.
+Do not implement the status bar background on the side of the root adapter.
+This behavior should be implemented in the app connector delegate.

 ######Presentation State: